yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     Moving beyond using only one storage account is a must for Contoso.
 The sub-optimal storage configurations at Contoso, such as 40 disks in a single storage account, or creating a single storage account per VM disk, are solved using managed disks.
 Managed disks remove the scalability limits associated with storage accounts, leaving the number of disks per subscription as the only remaining scale consideration.

-    Managed disks only are available with the LRS resiliency option; however, the lack of platform replication is mitigated:
+    Managed disks only are available with the LRS resiliency option; however, the lack of platform replication is mitigated with:

-    -   Second region deployed with the same workloads
+    -   Enabling replication to Secondary region West US 2 using Azure Site Recovery
     -   Utilizing application-level replication (AD and SQL)
     -   Azure Backups of IaaS VMs, SQL and System State data